codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

 <br />

 ## Create an application
-Create a new application from the Applications dashboard with the Add Application wizard.
+Create a new application from the GitOps Apps dashboard with the Add Application wizard.
 Edit the manifest directly in YAML mode, or define the settings in the Form mode.
 Toggle between the modes as convenient.
 You can also edit the YAML manifest directly at all stages, after defining configuration settings, and before the final commit.

 **Before you begin**